Ikayherce/the-finest-cupcake-shop/README.md

 - Both logged in and not logged in users can place orders
 - Logged in user can access their order history page
 - User can contact shop through contact page
+- User can log out and in and the session will keep their products in the cart
+- All SoMe links new tab

 #### Admin tests
 - Admin can add, update or remove categories in admin dashboard (django's)